inspector-apm/inspector-spring/README.md

 Currently we only support outgoing http monitoring for RestTemplate http client.

-How to enable http monitoring for RestTemplate?

-Manually add **RestTemplateMonitoringInterceptor** as an interceptor when creating your RestTemplate bean.
+To enable http monitoring for RestTemplate you have to manually add `RestTemplateMonitoringInterceptor` as an interceptor when creating your RestTemplate bean.
 Check the example in the snippet below:

 ```dtd